sst/sst/www/docs/packages/cli.md

 ### `--verbose`

-Shows more debug info in the console output including CloudFormation outputs.
+Shows more debug info in the console output.
 Setting the verbose option also sets the internal esbuild processes to `warning` instead of `error`.

 ### `--stage`